Where should I invest or save my money?

 Savings accounts

-There are many different types of savings accounts to consider, and they’re generally low-risk investments.
+There are many different types of savings accounts on offer in Ireland to consider, and they’re generally low-risk investments.
 If you have a lump sum, you might want to consider investing your money in a deposit account.
 This type of savings account allows you to lock your money away for a set time at a rate that won’t change until your account matures.
 That means they can be a good option in times of uncertainty and falling interest rates, as they guarantee your return.

 Children’s savings accounts